MaKcm14/WeatherApplication/README.md

 <h4>Developer's using</h4>

-Main file main.cpp has the call of the function `NWeather::TWeatherService::RunService()`
+Main file main.cpp has the call of the function `NWeather::TWeatherService::RunService()` which starts the service.

+If you need to change something in the code you can use the description of the the application's architecture.

 <h3>How to administer the service?</h3>
 For administration the service has own simple logger.
 Log file creates after every starting.